 Juvenile zebra finches are often studied as a model of motor learning because of the remarkable ability of juveniles to learn highly complex and stereotyped songs from a tutor.
 Such learning requires the integration of information in cortico-basal ganglia loops carrying motor signals with information in evaluative loops that assess and refine the bird’s song.
 Cortical area AId is a compelling site for such integration as the motor and evaluative loops converge in juveniles via a collateral that disappears in adulthood after their song has been learned.
 To test whether altering activity in AId can prevent accurate copying of tutor song, I helped develop a paradigm in which the singing of a specific syllable is paired with optogenetic disruption of AId in juveniles.
 Work is still being done to determine the impact of these disruptions.

 Most tests of face recognition implicitly assume it to be an undifferentiated ability.
-Several independent components could comprise face recognition proficiency, such as those for the perceptual discrimination of faces, face memory and the ability to generalize across viewpoints.
+However, several independent components could comprise face recognition proficiency, such as those for the perceptual discrimination of faces, face memory and the ability to generalize across viewpoints.
 I designed a behavioral task to separate two of these potential components: proficiency for the perceptual discrimination of faces and proficiency for face memory.
 Using this task, I found evidence on the group level that these are two independent processes.
-My analyses suggest that these two proficiencies may be uncorrelated on an individual basis, challenging the generally held assumption that face recognition is a general ability that cannot be differentiated into independent components.
+My analyses also suggest that these two proficiencies may be uncorrelated on an individual basis, challenging the generally held assumption that face recognition is a general ability that cannot be differentiated into independent components.

 Previous studies have demonstrated that recognizing an unfamiilar face rotated in depth is difficult, but have not offered explanations as to why.
 We quantified the difference in representation imposed by rotating a face using the gabor jet model, and compared this to the representational difference between two test faces.
 The gabor jet model has previously been shown to correlate strongly with perceptual discrimination of similar faces.
 We found that two factors were sufficient to account for the difficulty of any given trial: 1) The orientation disparity between the matching and sample images and 2) the similarity between the match and distractor images.
 With modest rotations of just 13° or 20°, we documented a before unappreciated huge difference in representation imposed by rotating a face in depth that could account for the difficulty of this task.